eyereasoner/eye/reasoning/lingua/README.md

 # lingua

+## Reasoning with logic described in RDF 1.1

-- lingua supports reasoning with forward rules described in RDF e.g.
+- lingua supports reasoning with forward rules described in RDF 1.1 e.g.
     ```
     # rdfs subclass